tailrecursion/hlisp-starter/README.md

   orthogonal in one of the other domains.
 The ability to create more specific abstractions by composition of more general ones is greatly restricted.

-  **Goal:** Single, unified execution environment, set of primitives, means of abstraction, and means of composition.
+  **Goal:** Single, unified set of primitives, means of abstraction, and means of composition.

 * **Pervasive use of global references and shared, mutable state.**